Sport on the Big Screen – At the harbour Arm

 “That’s the great thing about so many different sports being shown on the Harbour Arm.
 People can watch it and think ‘Yes, I fancy doing that, I want to get more exercise into my life…’ Then they look around and see that we have clubs in Folkestone that cater for these sports.

-“I was in Liverpool last year, and saw the Netball World Cup on a giant screen.
+“I was in Liverpool in 2018, and saw the Netball World Cup on a giant screen.
 What was great was all the other people watching weren’t necessarily netball fans, but they really got into it.
-The next day, we watched the cricket World Cup and I’m not a cricketer, but I had my heart in my mouth!
+The next day, we watched the cricket World Cup and I’m not a cricketer, but I had my heart in my mouth!”

 “The crowd went wild, everyone was on their feet, jumping around.
 This is why you need these big screens because you know it’s inspiring people.
 They bring communities together – people don’t know each other necessarily, yet they enjoy these events together.
 It also normalises sport, just making it part of everyday life.